Nexenta/fuel-plugin-nexentaedge/README.rst

 ---------------
 Troubleshooting
 ---------------
-If the clusster is deployed but something is not working, log in to Fuel master node, execute
+If the cluster is deployed but something is not working, login to Fuel master node, execute
     fuel nodes

-Find the NexentaEdge mgmt address and log in to it by executing
+Find the NexentaEdge mgmt address and login to it by executing
     ssh <mgmt_address>, where mgmt_address is an address of mgmt node from the table

 Execute on mgmt node